kazalbrur/Python_Selenium_automation_the_internet/README.md

-To update the README in a professional and well-structured manner, I'll include clear sections for setup, usage, testing, and contributions, while ensuring it covers all the key aspects of the repository.
-Here's the improved version:

----

 # Python Selenium Automation for [the-internet](https://the-internet.herokuapp.com)

 This project showcases Selenium automation testing for various functionalities provided by [the-internet.herokuapp.com](https://the-internet.herokuapp.com).
 It includes test cases with a structured and unit-test-based approach.